notchhill/project-beanz-2.0/documentation/ProjectUpdate.md

 - Reworked the Mirror Palace and finished writing all of the screens it contains
 - Added back a puzzle to the Desert area with its appropriate puzzle class
-- The two above changes are now reflected in Design.md, and on the Miro chart
+- The two above changes are now reflected in Design.md, and on the Miro chart -Added three tests, Test 1, a user script to follow, Test 2, checking expected vs actual output, and Test 3, checking that every screenId is associated with a valid screen

+### CHANGES SINCE PHASE 5

+- Added a player class to contain such attributes as the player's health points (HP)
+- Player class has member functions for modifying and viewing player health